- Family and Parenting»

-It is not necessary to yell at your children, even those under the age of four.
-When you yell you are obiviously getting emotionally upset.
+It is not necessary to yell at your children.
+When you yell, you are obviously getting emotionally upset.
 Children are constantly trying to find the boundaries of what they can and can't do.
 As parents we must let them know the boundaries and that there are consequences for going over the boundaries.

 Children are very good at pushing our buttons.
 They know what makes us lose our cool.